Why Specialized Training Matters

 A judicial officer presiding over proceedings brought pursuant to this title must participate in training as prescribed by the supreme court.

 A.R.S. § 14-1101The statute is brief but significant.
-It establishes that judges assigned to Title 14 cases cannot simply rely on general legal knowledge.
-They must participate in training specifically designed by the Arizona Supreme Court for these types of proceedings.
+Judges assigned to Title 14 cases cannot rely on general legal knowledge alone.
+They must complete training designed by the Arizona Supreme Court.

 What This Means for Arizona Families

-For families going through probate, trust disputes, or guardianship proceedings, this statute provides an important layer of confidence.
-The judge handling the case has been trained in the specific area of law that governs it.
-This is not always the case in every state.
+For families in probate or guardianship proceedings, this statute adds confidence.
+The judge handling the case has trained in the specific area of law that governs it.

-Title 14 covers a wide range of proceedings: wills, trusts, estates, protective proceedings for minors and incapacitated adults, and powers of attorney.
-A judge presiding over a contested guardianship needs different expertise than one handling a routine contract dispute.
-This training requirement helps ensure the court brings appropriate knowledge to each case.
+Title 14 covers wills, trusts, estates, and protective proceedings.
+It also covers powers of attorney.
+A judge in a contested guardianship needs different expertise than one handling a contract dispute.